SG-Eddin/Technical-Documentation-Best-Practices/Overview.md

 # Technical Documentation / Writing, an Overview

+Technical documentation in software engineering includes all written documents and materials dealing with software product development
 Technical writing is not just about understanding technical information and recording it in a document, technical writing takes high-level information and processes it into digestible content for a specific audience

 ### Definition